eileen813/chorebox/README.md

 #### MVP

-- Be a working, interactive React app, built using create react app.
-- Utilize React Router, installed via NPM.
-- Have at least six separate, rendered components.
-- Implement an organized and understandable React file structure.
-- Use functional and class React components appropriately.
-- Apply Axios to go through data from Airtable, and GET/render that data in components.
-- Implement Axios to POST/create new chore onto Airtable.
-- Use Axios to PUT/update a chore and DELETE a chore to Airtable.
+Be a working, interactive React app, built using create react app.
+Have at least six separate, rendered components; App, Chore, Form, NavBar, Sidebar, and About.
+The React file structure needs to be organized in an understandable way.
+I will ensure all functionality of the React components.
+Application of Axios needs to take place to obtain data from Airtable, and GET/render that data in components.
+I will also use the POST/create Axios request to add a new chore.
+The PUT/update Axios request will be implemented for the user to delete a chore.

 #### PostMVP

-- Include points upon chore completion leading up to weekly allowance amount.
-- Use third party API to generate random motivational quotes on homepage.
+I would like to include a points based system upon chore completion leading up to a weekly allowance amount.
+I would also like to implement a third party API to generate random motivational quotes onto the homepage.

 ## Project Schedule